Escanaba and Lake Superior Railroad: Purchasing ex-Milwaukee Road, C&NW, and Soo Line trackage

 In April 1983 the E&LS RR and the Northeast Wisconsin Railroad Commission signed an agreement to rehabilitate 50 mi of track between Green Bay and Crivitz.
 This agreement called for $2.27 million in federal and local funds.
 The Federal Railroad Administration share was $1,231,873 with the E&LS contributing $1.25 million (45%).
 This project's target was to improve this segment of track's conditions to meet FRA Class 2 standards (25 mph).

 In November 1981, the E&LS bought additional trackage, this time a branch line from Channing north to Republic.
 In 1985, it bought a branch from Crivitz, Wisconsin, on the Green Bay line, east to Marinette, Wisconsin, and Menominee, Michigan.
 During 1987 and 1988, the line to Ontonagon had its lightweight rails replaced with new, heavier rails.

 In 1986, the E&LS connection track to the C&NW RR was built from a switch just south of Lineville Road in Howard, Wisconsin, to the C&NW Railroad's Howard Industrial Park siding line.
 This ultimately allowed the E&LS to discontinue operations south of Bond Street in Green Bay in 1993.
 This connection was the result of a construction agreement between the E&LS and the C&NW that was executed on November 27, 1985, which provided joint access to the Howard Industrial Park.
 Two of the contracts executed then allowed tenants of Howard Industrial Park a choice of competing railroads for shipping service.
-The E&LS mainline was stubbed off in September 2007, removing the track from Bond Street to the Oakland Avenue Yard in Green Bay.
+This also allowed the E&LS to eliminate the unproductive end of their main line east of Bond Street c.
+1999, then stubbed it off in September 2007, and finally the track was removed from Bond Street to the Oakland Avenue Intermodal Yard in Green Bay.

 On June 24, 1991, E&LS bought a 23 mi ex-Soo Line (ex-Duluth, South Shore & Atlantic) branch line from Sidnaw, on the Ontonagon line, east to Nestoria.

 The following year (1992), the E&LS mainline was taken out of service, currently a segment from Chandler, Mi. to Ralph, Mi. is OOS.
 Access to Escanaba was retained via a new trackage rights agreement with the Wisconsin Central Railroad (now Canadian National Railroad), under which the E&LS was granted access their main line from Pembine, Wisconsin, to North Escanaba.

 A Chicago and North Western freight train passes Stiles Junction, Wisconsin in September 1964.